+3.2 Overview

-- 3.1 Overview - 3.1.1 Halton Borough Council monitors air quality within the borough and complies with all Air Quality Objectives with the exception of Nitrogen Dioxide (for which the Council have declared 2 Air Quality Management Areas in two Widnes town centre locations where Nitrogen Dioxide, NO2, objectives exceed air quality directive standards as a result of road traffic) - 3.1.2 Air quality in Halton has improved significantly in recent decades.
-The proportion of deaths attributable to air pollution is similar to the national average, and considerably lower than many other areas of the country. - 3.1.3 The Council is committed to improving air quality in Halton and will continue to do so through the development of a strategy and action plan.
+- 3.2.1 Halton Borough Council monitors air quality within the borough and complies with all Air Quality Objectives with the exception of Nitrogen Dioxide (for which the Council have declared 2 Air Quality Management Areas in two Widnes town centre locations where Nitrogen Dioxide, NO2, objectives exceed air quality directive standards as a result of road traffic) - 3.2.2 Air quality in Halton has improved significantly in recent decades.
+The proportion of deaths attributable to air pollution is similar to the national average, and considerably lower than many other areas of the country. - 3.2.3 The Council are committed to improving air quality in Halton and will continue to do so through the development of a strategy and action plan.